 What is Destination Addiction?

-Are you unhappy or unsettled but believe that happiness is just around the corner, if you can only find the right house, the perfect partner, or a new job?
+Are you unhappy or unsettled but believe that happiness is just around the corner if you can only find the right home, the perfect partner, or a new job?
 Are you constantly looking to move, to upgrade, or to change something up with the hopes that things will suddenly improve?
 Is right now never good enough?

 You might be struggling with “destination addiction.”

-Dr. Robert Holden, credited with coining the term, says about destination addiction:
+Dr. Robert Holden, credited with coining the term, says this about destination addiction:

 Doesn’t destination addiction seem to summarize life in our current day and age ?
 Isn’t everyone you know pursuing multiple goals with unprecedented urgency and demand?
 Aren’t we all comparing ourselves against each other’s accomplishments (relationships, kids, new homes, travel, meals, etc.)?
-Is this really such a problem?
+And is this really such a problem?

 What’s Wrong with Having a Destination?

 To start, as Dr. Holden suggests, you’re living focused on the future, ignoring what’s happening in the present.
 You’re focused on what you don’t have, rather than what you do.
+You’re comparing yourself to others and coming up short.
 You’re constantly thinking about what could be versus what actually is.
 And if you’re always looking to be somewhere else, you’re never okay with where you are.

 And yet everything we know about happiness and contentment highlights the importance of living in the “now” and of cultivating acceptance and gratitude.
-The path to contentment is antithetical to destination addiction.
+The path to contentment is diametrically opposed to destination addiction.